Baldmaster/untangle/README.md

 Current state
 ----

-Only two levels at the moment.
 Some design improvement needed, frontend is not my strong suit (at least now).

 Compile
 ----